Starting a business is not terribly hard but neither is it really straight-forward. This article looks at the main issues you need to think about...

 In all businesses problem customers are a fact of life.
 However, that doesn’t mean there aren’t ways to make things easier.
 Many issues can be resolved with straight forward techniques, so that’s what this article is about.

 It’s a common sales saying that we have two ears and one mouth and should listen twice as much as we talk.
 When it comes to difficulties with customers that is especially true.

 A few years ago there was an interesting study in the USA.
 This discovered that there is little correlation between incompetent doctors and those who got sued.
 Instead, their bedside manner was what counted.
 Bluntly, arrogant doctors got sued while kind and patient doctors didn’t, even when they were totally incompetent.

-That’s the lesson for heating engineers and plumbers.
+That’s the lesson for gas engineers, plumbers and other trade businesses.
 Be the lucky doctors.
 Listen carefully to any complaints.
 Never interrupt, never get defensive, only get back to them with a response when you have the facts.
 Be cuddly, it pays!